Maximilian I, Holy Roman Emperor: Reforms

 The legal reform seriously weakened the ancient Vehmic court (Vehmgericht, or Secret Tribunal of Westphalia, traditionally held to be instituted by Charlemagne but this theory is now considered unlikely), although it would not be abolished completely until 1811 (when it was abolished under the order of Jérôme Bonaparte).

-In 1518, after a general diet of all Habsburg hereditary lands, the emperor issued the Innsbrucker Libell which set out the general defence order (Verteidigungsordnung) of Austrian provinces, which "gathered together all the elements that had appeared and developed over the preceding centuries.".
+In 1518, after a general diet of all Habsburg hereditary lands, the emperor issued the Innsbrucker Libell which set out the general defence order (Verteidigungsordnung) of Austrian provinces, which "gathered together all the elements that had appeared and developed over the preceding centuries".
 The provincial army, based on noble cavalry, was for defence only; bonded labourers were conscripted using a proportional conscription system; upper and lower Austrian provinces agreed on a mutual defence pact in which they would form a joint command structure if either were attacked.
-The military system and other reforms were threatened after Maximilian's deạth but would be restored and reorganized later under Ferdinand I.
+The military system and other reforms were threatened after Maximilian's deạth but would be restored and reorganised later under Ferdinand I.

-According to Brady Jr., Maximilian was no reformer of the church though.
-Personally pious, he was also a practical caesaropapist who was only interested in the ecclesiastical organization as far as reforms could bring him political and fiscal advantages.
-He met Luther once at the Diet of Augsburg in 1518, "a rehearsal for Worms in 1521".
+According to Brady Jr., Maximilian was no reformer of the church, though.
+Personally pious, he was also a practical caesaropapist who was only interested in the ecclesiastical organisation as far as reforms could bring him political and fiscal advantages.
+He met Martin Luther once at the Diet of Augsburg in 1518, "a rehearsal for Worms in 1521".
 He saw the grievances and agreed with Luther on some points.
-However as the religious question was a matter of money and power to him, he had no interest in stopping the indulgences.
+However, as the religious question was a matter of money and power to him, he had no interest in stopping the indulgences.
 At this point, he was too busy with his grandson's election.
 As Luther was about to be arrested by the papal legate, he granted him a letter of safe passage.
-Brady notes that blindness to the need to reform from above would lead to the reform from below.
+Brady notes that blindness to the need to reform from above would lead to reform from below.

-Finance and Economy
+Finance and economy

-19th-century fresco at the Fuggerhäuser on the Maximilianstraße, Augsburg (named after the emperor since 1957, originally named after Maximilian I of Bavaria): "The council of the free imperial city paying homage to Emperor Maximilian I".
+19th century fresco at the Fuggerhäuser on the Maximilianstraße, Augsburg (named after the emperor since 1957, originally named after Maximilian I Joseph of Bavaria): "The council of the free imperial city paying homage to Emperor Maximilian I".